-Additional information about the University's academic responsibility policy can be found in Carolina Community, published by the Office of Student Affairs and available at http://www.sa.sc.edu/carolinacommunity/.
+Additional information about the University's academic responsibility policy can be found in Carolina Community, published by the Office of Student Affairs and available at http://sc.edu/about/offices and divisions/student affairs/.
 Students should be aware of and abide by the Carolinian Creed, which appears on the next page.